-- There is no “magic number” – applicants apply to and interview at more programs than in the past, and the 2014 NRMP match statistics show that matched US seniors had a median of 11 ranked programs (http://www.nrmp.org/wp-content/uploads/2014/09/Charting-Outcomes-2014-Final.pdf).
-Most would still agree that you should not go on more than 10-14 interviews, as the interview day is LONG and you will be exhausted by the end of the interview season.
-You should use Dr. Wolfsthal and the OSA to help you decide the number of programs to apply to/interview at.
+- There is no “magic number” – applicants apply to and interview at more programs than in the past.
+The most recent data suggests that residents who matched in Internal Medicie had a median of 12 ranked programs.
+You should not shoot for a superhuman number of interviews, as you willl be exhausted (and broke) by the end of the interview season.
+You should use Dr. Wolfsthal and the OSA to help you decide the optimal number of programs to apply to/interview at.

 - When should I expect to receive interview invitations?
 What month should I take off for interviews?